 OPPAGA stands for Office of Program Policy Analysis & Government Accountability and is part of the Florida legislature’s investigative body.
 The stated goal of the office is to provide “data, evaluative research, and objective analyses to assist legislative budget and policy deliberations.”

 OPPAGA reports provide facts and data used by the State of Florida, Florida policymakers and public officials to save money, protect the public and ensure accountability and fiscal responsibility.

-To date, OPPAGA Reports on a variety of subjects have resulted in over 857 million dollars in savings to both the state of Florida and the general public.
-One of the most impactful OPPAGA reports the OPPAGA Report on Public Adjusters.
-The facts that the report revealed about homeowner’s insurance companies, property damage claims and public adjusting make clear that homeowners should hire a public adjuster to handle their property insurance claims.
+To date, OPPAGA reports on a variety of subjects have resulted in over $857 million in savings to both the State of Florida and the general public.
+One of the most impactful OPPAGA reports is the OPPAGA report on public adjusters.
+The facts that the report revealed about homeowners’ insurance companies, property damage claims and public adjusting make it clear that home and business owners should hire a public adjuster to handle their property insurance claims.

 2010 OPPAGA Report On Public Adjusting

 In 2010, the state of Florida OPPAGA office conducted an in-depth, statewide examination of the insurance industry and how the growing number of public adjusters were affecting property damage claims, insurance companies and homeowners’ insurance claims in the state of Florida.
 The OPPAGA report found that:

 - Homeowners who submitted claims on their own received an average $2,029 vs. an average of $17,187 when represented by a public adjuster.
 Using a public adjusting service, homeowners saw an average increase of 747% in their homeowners’ insurance payout.

 - The number of public adjusters has risen significantly.